removing emulsion paint from plaster walls

 Health & Safety Measures

-Using this method, you won’t be handling anything particularly hazardous.
-However, I recommend wearing latex gloves, goggles and a face mask.
-These items will save you from the bits of flaky paint flying around.
+For this method, you won’t be handling anything particularly hazardous.
+However, I recommend wearing latex gloves, goggles and a face mask, as these items protect you from flying bits of flaky paint.

 Additional measures are necessary if you encounter lead paint (see lead section above).

-How to Remove Emulsion Paint from Plaster Walls – Step-by-Step Instructions
+Removing Emulsion Paint From Plaster Walls — Instructions

-Follow the steps below to safely remove unwanted emulsion paint from your plaster walls.
+Follow the steps below to remove unwanted emulsion paint from plaster walls.

 Step 1: Preparation

-Things will get messy, so lay some dust sheets close to the wall.
-These sheets will collect all the flaky emulsion paint and dust from the sanding process.
+This job is messy, so lay some dust sheets near the wall.
+These sheets collect all the flaky emulsion paint and dust from the sanding process.

 If you can’t remove your furniture, cover that up too.
 For more tips on preparing a room, check out our guide to painting a room without making a mess.

-Mix a water and white vinegar solution: 3 tablespoons (45 grams) of vinegar to 1 gallon (4 litres) of water.
-Note: this solution works more effectively if you use hot water.
+• Three tablespoons (45 grams) of vinegar to one gallon (4 litres) of hot water.

-Apply the solution liberally to the wall using a paintbrush, starting at the top and working down.
+2. Apply the solution liberally using a paintbrush, starting at the top of the wall and working down.

-Leave to soak for 30 minutes to allow the solution to work, and then move on to the next step.
+3. Leave to soak for 30 minutes before moving on to the next step.

 pair of hands removing orange paint off the wall using putty knife

-If you damage the surface, don’t worry, it’s easy to fix.
-The video below by Charlie DIYte shows you exactly how to repair a damaged surface:
+If you inadvertently damage the surface, it’s easy to fix — see the video below from Charlie DIYte:

 YouTube player

-Make sure you collect all the paint scrapings and place them in bin bags.
-Otherwise, they’ll stick to your feet, and you’ll spread them throughout the house.
+Collect all the paint scrapings and place them in bin bags.
+Otherwise, they’ll stick to your feet, and you’ll spread them throughout your home.

 hand sanding a wall using sandpaper

-Having removed all the loose paint, use a sanding block to rub down the wall using a circular motion.
-Make sure you get right into the corners.
+After removing all the loose paint, use a sanding block to rub down the wall in a circular motion, ensuring you get right into the corners.

 Concentrate on areas where the paint is raised slightly.
-The idea is to get a smooth, not necessarily good-looking, finish on the wall.
-Remember, you’re going to paint it later.
+The goal is to achieve a smooth, not necessarily attractive, finish.
+Remember, you’re painting the whole wall later.

 Pro Tip: Use a dehumidifier to speed up the drying process.